 BACKGROUND

-We are now pleased to announce that the next meeting in the series will be held at the Whistler Conference Center in
+We are now pleased to announce that the next meeting in the series will be held in Cargese, in Corsica (France), from May 31 - June 5, 2026.

 As before, this meeting will be focused on the physics underlying biological interactions at microscale.
 The study of the microscale dynamics of the ocean will significantly benefit from a stronger input by physicists, and will simultaneously present physicists with a new set of problems in need of quantitative tools and mechanistic thinking.
 Bringing these crucial issues to the attention of the wider physical community is one of the primary aims of this workshop.